 To effectively use Google find my phone called “Android device manager” you need to activate this feature on your smartphone.
 Following the steps below you will be able to activate Android phone manager on your phone to be able to use find my phone feature on Google else you have a limited chance to retrieve your Android phone if it got missing or stolen.

 Note: You mus have a Gmail account and login to your Gmail account to use Google Android device manager.
 If you don’t have a valid Gmail account, learn the step-by-step guide to create a Gmail account before proceeding.

 However, we assumed that you have logged on Gmail account on your phone before it was stolen or misplaced if you want to continue with this article and make sure you can track your phone location history if misplaced or stolen.
 Else, you may not be able to track the missing phone again.

-1. On you smartphone navigate to settings and click on security settings in personal section
+1. On your smartphone navigate to settings and click on security settings in the personal section

 2. Scroll down and click on device administrator

 3. Click on Android device manager from the options

 4. Take a look to the right of your device and click on activate to activate Android device manager features on your phone.